-Watch Dog is a system monitor that can reboot the system when a software application hangs.
-Close Pins 1-2 to reset the system if an application hangs.
-Close Pins 2-3 to generate a nonmaskable interrupt signal for the application that hangs.
+JWD allows you to enable the Watch Dog timer.
+Watch Dog is used for system monitoring.
+It can cause the system to reboot when a software application hangs.
+Close pins 1-2 to reset the system if an application hangs.
+Close pins 2-3 to generate a non-maskable interrupt signal for the application that is hung up.
 See the table on the right for jumper settings.
-Watch Dog must also be enabled in the BIOS.
+Watch Dog must also be enabled in BIOS.
+(If enabled in the BIOS, the user needs to write his/her own program to disable the WD Timer.)